-Article 68 of REACH provides for the process of introducing a new restriction or amending a current one, and proposals for such restrictions can be prepared by Member States or by ECHA on request of the Commission.
+Articles 68 and 69 of REACH provide for the process of introducing a new restriction or amending a current one, and proposals for such restrictions can be prepared by Member States or by ECHA on request of the Commission.
 The proposal, in the form of a dossier, must demonstrate that there is a risk to human health or the environment that needs to be addressed at EU-wide level.

 In addition to this route of including a substance in Annex XVII, the sale and use by the general public/consumers of substances that are classified as carcinogen, mutagen or reproductive toxins (categories 1A and 1B) is prohibited, and their presence in consumer articles may also be restricted.

-Interested parties have an opportunity to comment during different stages within the process and ECHA Committees provide opinions on proposed restrictions before a final decision on whether to include the substance in Annex XVII or not is taken by the European Commission, in consultation with Member States.
+Interested parties have an opportunity to comment during different stages of public consultation within the process and ECHA Committees provide opinions on proposed restrictions before a final decision on whether to include the substance in Annex XVII or not is taken by the European Commission, in consultation with Member States.

 Return to Restrictions Page